Frequently Asked Questions

 For deadlines and requirements by partner, please visit the Promise Partner College page.

-The Dallas County Promise Path form is due by February 1 for all students (and earlier for certain partners).
-You will need your full name, Social Security Number (if applicable), date of birth, address, email address, cell phone number, and parent/guardian contact information.
+The Dallas County Promise Path form is due by February 5 for all students (and earlier for certain partners).
+You will need your full name, date of birth, address, email address, cell phone number, and parent/guardian contact information.

 In order to take advantage of the Dallas County Promise scholarship, Promise Scholars must start classes the fall semester after graduation.